ChandraCXC/iris/iris/distro/README.txt

 extensive database of extragalactic SEDs.

-Iris provides interoperability features in input (import data from other VO enabled applications) and output (export and SED to VO enabled applications).
+Iris provides interoperability features in input (import data from other VO enabled applications) and output (export an SED to VO-enabled applications).

 Where To Find Iris: